2018 Liberal Party of Australia leadership spills: Background

 The Liberal-National Coalition won office under the leadership of Tony Abbott in the 2013 Australian federal election.
 The Abbott government was brought down by an internal party room challenge, launched by Malcolm Turnbull in September 2015, in which Turnbull won 54 votes of the Liberal Party room to 44 and the Turnbull government became the executive government of Australia.

 Turnbull cited Newspoll results and "economic leadership" as reasons for mounting his challenge against Abbott.
 Under the slogan "jobs and growth," Turnbull led the Coalition to the 2016 election in which their majority in the House of Representatives was reduced to one seat.

 Turnbull's ousting of Abbott had divided the Liberal Party rank and file and tensions continued in the parliamentary Party.
 The Government reached the 30-consecutive-Newspoll-losses benchmark Turnbull had used to unseat Abbott, in April 2018.
 The government suffered by-election losses in July 2018.
 Dissent from conservative MPs over issues such as energy prices and immigration levels grew during Turnbull's final months.
 On 21 August, Turnbull announced a leadership spill ahead of his 39th consecutive Newspoll loss.

 Leadership spills have become a common feature of Australian federal politics in the twenty-first century (particularly in the 2010s and the late 2000s).
-As of 2022, only Liberal Prime Ministers John Howard and Scott Morrison have served full terms since the 1983 election, with their terms ending in 2007 and 2022 respectively.
+As of 2025, only Liberal Prime Ministers John Howard and Scott Morrison, and Labor Prime Minister Anthony Albanese have served full terms since the 1983 election, with their terms ending in 2007, 2022 and continuing respectively.